[Updated October 27, 2024] As longtime Harrisonburg residents, we love celebrating Christmas in Richmond VA to get into the holiday spirit!

 Up to 25 rides will operate daily (depending on the weather), including favorites like the Dominator roller coaster and the historic Carousel.

-Kings Dominion WinterFest hours are from 5–10 PM on select days, from November 17 through December 31.
+Kings Dominion WinterFest hours are from 5–10 PM on select days, from mid-November through the end of December.

 READ MORE: The 20 Best Places To See Christmas Lights in Virginia